Issue Deep Dive

 ODA Spending

-Sweden’s health ODA in 2021 represents Sweden’s largest funding to health in recent years, with the 13% increase between 2020 and 2021 closely tied to Sweden’s COVID-19 support.
+Sweden's contributions to health have decreased since 2021.
+The increase in Sweden’s health ODA in 2021 was closely tied to Sweden’s COVID-19 support.
 Also associated with this increase is Sweden’s funding for health earmarked funding through multilaterals, which rose from US$236 million in 2020 to US$249 million in 2021.

 Bilateral Spending